AI in Action: CX Leaders Share AI Use Cases for Success

 AI is reinventing Support and CX operations as we know it.
-2025 will be a marquis year for many leaders and teams exploring the role of Agentic AI, digital coworkers and furthering cost containment.
+2025 will be a marquis year for many leaders and teams.
+They’ll be exploring Agentic AI, digital coworkers, and furthering cost containment.

-In our continued exploration of AI’s transformative role in customer support and CX, we dive deeper into the strategies, insights, and best practices shared during the “AI in Action” live event on December 4th.
+We are continuing to explore AI’s transformative role in customer support and CX.
+We will dive deeper into the strategies and insights shared during the “AI in Action” event.

-Our AI in Action leaders covered some critical topics:
+Our AI in Action covered some critical topics for CX leaders:

 The Promise of AI Platforms: Customizable, Configurable, Impactful

-As we pick up from where we left off in our last ‘AI in Action’ recap, we start with what Greg Giletto of Bloomreach and Genady Rashkovan of Tricentis discussed during their session, “Breaking Out Of A Single Solution Mindset.”
+As we pick up from where we left off in our last ‘AI in Action’ recap for CX, we start with what Greg Giletto of Bloomreach and Genady Rashkovan of Tricentis discussed during their session, “Breaking Out Of A Single Solution Mindset.”

 Traditionally, Support and CX teams relied an array of point solutions based on the organization’s size, complexity, and industry.
-On average, small to medium sized CX teams might have had 5 to 10 tools while larger, enterprise teams could have anywhere from 15 to 30 as they often require more specialized and integrated tools to manage complex workflows and high ticket volumes.
+Small to medium CX teams might have 5 to 10 tools.
+Larger enterprise teams could have 15 to 30.
+They often need more specialized tools for complex workflows and high ticket volumes.

 AI platforms, on the other hand, replace the need for multiple tech stacks.
-They are a much more efficient, beneficial and versatile way to consolidate tools, minimize data silos and ensure an overall increase in CX efficiency and workflows.
+They are a more efficient and versatile way to consolidate tools.
+They also minimize data silos and increase overall CX efficiency and workflows.

-“When we think about AI and support data and providing access to multiple teams, we need an AI platform vs multiple point solutions to create those feedback loops.
-Finding a solution for VOC and a separate solution for QA then one for Copilot and maintaining those systems, thats a full time job in and of itself.
+“Think about AI, support data, and providing access to multiple teams.
+We need an AI platform, not point solutions, to create feedback loops.
+Finding a solution for VOC and a separate one for QA is tough.
+Then finding one for Copilot and maintaining those systems is a full-time job.
 Leveraging a platform is much more agile, strategic and seamless,” Greg shared.

 Watch this quick clip here where Greg further expands upon the benefits of AI platforms that keep multiple teams in post-sales ‘within the loop’—Support, Product, Success.

 When it comes to AI and CX impact overall, Genady also shared that Support needs to think bigger than chatbots, decision trees and single solutions.
-“The approach to AI now is thinking about an AI engine with an orchestration layer that is working and feeding everything back to the bigger engine with hierarchy.
-AI should be helping you understand and improve the customer journey, and find ‘quiet customers’ who may never escalate a case because they aren’t even using your solution.”
+“The approach to AI now is thinking about an AI engine.
+It should have an orchestration layer.
+This layer works and feeds everything back to the bigger engine with hierarchy.
+AI should help you understand and improve the customer journey.
+It should also help find ‘quiet customers.’
+These are users who don’t escalate cases because they aren’t using your solution.”

 He specifically cites Copilot, Product Feedback Analysis and AutoQA as great examples of this.